-Same with a young 20 year old.
-Holland America is for relaxing, and the entertainment options during the day are things like origami, bridge, and afternoon tea vs. a flip flop contest, diving shows, and parades.
+Same with a young 20-year-old.
+Holland America is for relaxing, and the entertainment options during the day are things like origami, bridge, and afternoon tea vs. a belly flop contest, diving shows, and parades.

 My mom and I did a Royal Caribbean cruise and honestly didn’t care for it at all.
 There were lines for everything, the dining service wasn’t anywhere close to what we get at the Holland America dining rooms, and it was such a pain to get tickets ahead of time to go to a show each night.

 Holland America Cruises and Covid – Is it Safe?